Implication of Real Estate in a Partnership Vs S-Corporation

 Debt Leverage and Shield: It is quite common for real estate owners to obtain a loan when purchasing a real estate property.
 The leverage helps in higher percentage return when the value of the property appreciates.
 However, a debt increases the cost basis of the property owned in a partnership but not so in an s-corp.
 The debt acts as a shield in gain calculation for a partnership as its basis is increased to the extent of the debt, but not so in an s-corp.

 Thus, you can see that there are definite tax disadvantages of holding a real estate in an s-corp.
 As you are planning a real estate acquisition for personal or investment purposes you need to be mindful of the ownership structure.
 You need to consult with your tax advisor.
 Read this white paper along with along with papers on Real Estate Rental Income, and Exception Ruling for Passive Activity for Physicians included on this website at www.shahcpaus.com/real-estate-rental-and-construction/.
-If you have any further question, feel free to contact Kislay Shah CPA at 646-328-1326 or kislay@shahcpaus.com.
+If you have any further question, feel free to contact Kislay Shah CPA at 646-328-1326 or .